ioana996/atm-wbox/README.md

 ![image](https://user-images.githubusercontent.com/27513879/100792024-b418f900-3422-11eb-9b8b-89340a3392fd.png)

-Also go to Authorization tab on Postman, select *Basic Auth* and then insert the client id and password with which the resource server is identified at the Autorization Server.
+Also go to Authorization tab on Postman, select *Basic Auth* and then insert the client id and secret with which the resource server is identified at the Autorization Server.
 See picture below:

 ![image](https://user-images.githubusercontent.com/27513879/100791800-63090500-3422-11eb-918e-4b3d54c8f93f.png)
 Now we can proceed with the request.
 We should get a response as seen in the picture below: